Flynn Saunders: Storylines

 Flynn first arrives in the Bay to help Shelly Sutherland out at the Sarah McKay drop-in centre as a counsellor.
 It is soon revealed a few weeks after that he is also a trained doctor.
 Flynn soon falls for Sally Fletcher (Kate Ritchie) and on their first date, they share a picnic together.
 Shauna Bradley makes a pass at Flynn but he rebuffs her.
 Jude Lawson (Ben Steel), Shauna's boyfriend is upset and rides off on his motorcycle and crashes.
 When Jude is brought into hospital, Flynn works with fellow doctor Charlotte Adams (Stephanie Chaves-Jacobsen) to save his life in surgery and they are successful.

-Flynn later searches for his younger sister, Ashley when their father, John (Bill Charlton) tells him she has gone missing.
-Ashley is found living rough on the streets and after initial reluctance, she returns home.
+Flynn later searches for his younger sister, Ashley, when their father, John (Bill Charlton), tells him she has gone missing.
+She is found living rough on the streets and after initial reluctance, returns home.
 Following a holiday, Flynn and Sally make engagement plans and marry in an outdoor ceremony conducted by Donald Fisher (Norman Coburn).
 In 2004, The couple swap houses with Beth Hunter (Clarissa House) and move back into Summer Bay House, Sally's childhood home and take over the running of the caravan park.
 They then welcome the arrival of their first child, Pippa (Tameka and Bojana Main) via friend and surrogate Leah Patterson (Ada Nicodemou).
 Flynn and Sally take in homeless teenagers Ric Dalby (Mark Furze) and Cassie Turner (Sharni Vinson) and they form a close bond with them.

 In late 2005, Flynn is diagnosed with terminal skin cancer which has spread to other areas of his body and is told he only has three months to live.
 After deciding against chemotherapy, Flynn faces a tough moment when he tells Sally that he wants to take his own life, in order to save himself the pain and humiliation of dying a slow death but Flynn realises how precious his final weeks are and decides to die naturally.
 When Flynn encounters runaway Belle Taylor (Jessica Tovey), she knocks him over while fleeing, exacerbating his weakened state.
 Flynn spends his final hours reminiscing with Sally, Ric, Cassie and Alf Stewart (Ray Meagher) over photos and memories.
 Flynn shares one last dance with Sally before dying in her arms.